 Which banana trees produce fruit?

 All banana plants grow fruit, but not all are grown for their fruit.
 The edible varieties of bananas include Cavendish bananas, red bananas, sweet and pinkish apple bananas, Indonesian Raja bananas, small and sweet Lady Fingers bananas, and cooking bananas, such as plantains.
 Some ornamental banana species don't produce edible fruit.
-Luckily, these Dwarf Cavendish bananas are ornamental, with pretty pink flowers and huge glossy leaves, and they produce edible fruit — the best of both worlds!
+Luckily, the bananas from the Dwarf Cavendish banana tree are ornamental, with pretty pink flowers and huge glossy leaves, and they produce edible fruit — the best of both worlds!

 Cavendish bananas are the most commonly-grown types of bananas in the world — most supermarket bananas are of the Cavendish variety.
 The Giant Cavendish, or Williams banana, is another type of Cavendish banana sometimes available at grocery stores or farmers markets.
 Dwarf Cavendish bananas grow the same size fruit as regular Cavendish bananas, and they have the same sweet flavor and pleasing texture.
 You can think of the fruit of this dwarf banana tree as the quintessential banana: perfect for snacking, cooking, smoothies, and, of course, banana bread.